-The Health Check is an online self-assessment tool designed to help international development organisations understand their strengths and weaknesses.
+The Health Check is a self-assessment tool designed to help international development organisations understand their strengths and weaknesses.
 Staff score their organisation in 11 key areas and the results are benchmarked against the sector.

 Organisations are using the Health Check to meet a variety of needs.
 It enables them to: